dylanbarrett-analytics/nba-2024-2025-slumps-and-recoveries/README.md

 Nikola Jokić led the NBA, only needing 1.05 games to recover.
 In fact, out of his 21 total slumps across the season, only 1 slump lasted more than 1 game, which is simply amazing.

+<sub> 21 slumps may sound like a lot, but remember that slumps in this study refer to games below the player's personal standard.
+Jokić's standard is right at the top of today's NBA.

 ### Shot Volume Adjustment (Slumps → Recoveries)

 To see whether players changed their shooting approach in order to exit a slump, each player's **average field goal attempts (FGA) during slump games** was compared to their **average FGA during recovery games**.